Bubba Franks: Green Bay Packers

-After a promising but unspectacular rookie season, he reached the Pro Bowl his second NFL year, during which he caught nine touchdown passes.
-Franks went to three Pro Bowls all together (2001, 2002, and 2003).
+After a promising but unspectacular rookie season, he reached the Pro Bowl his second NFL year, during which he caught nine touchdown passes in the 2001 season.
+Franks went to three Pro Bowls altogether (2001, 2002, and 2003).
 He missed much of the 2005 season with knee and neck injuries.

-On February 20, 2008, Franks was released by the Packers after an unproductive and injury-plagued 2007 season in which he was demoted to second string TE behind Donald Lee.
+On February 20, 2008, Franks was released by the Packers after an unproductive and injury-plagued 2007 season in which he was demoted to second string tight end behind Donald Lee.

 New York Jets

 On March 16, 2008, Franks agreed to terms with the New York Jets on a one-year deal.
 Franks was released on July 13, 2009.

-NFL statistics
+NFL career statistics

 Personal

 Has a wife, Raquel, son, Daniel II, and daughter, Sienna.